 3. Specifying Tags to Filter Point Objects#

-Add tags for the types of point objects you are going to generate.
-Click the Add button in the Tags window in the Parameters panel.
+Click the Add button in the Tags window of the Parameters panel.

 Double-click on the tag to specify a tag name.
 To remove a tag use Remove button.

-For each tag, set a filter to select certain data from the vector source.
-The filter is set using the attribute values and suitable operator.
+For each tag, set an attribute (or attributes) to filter certain data from the vector source.
+The required data is filtered using the attribute values and suitable operator.
 Autocomplete is available.
 You can type in attribute names and values.

 The available operators are: =, !=, >, <, ANY.
 ANY generates all the objects that have any value assigned for the selected attribute.